 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Having an extra way to carry cargo on your vehicle is a great thing to have for long trips, large items, and other things that require a lot of hauling.
+Having an extra way to carry cargo on your vehicle is great for long trips, large items, and other things that require a lot of hauling.
 The beauty of a good cargo rack is it can expand the hauling capabilities of any vehicle, large or small.
 In fact, in most cases, all you need is a roof.
-Here is our handy guide that breaks down all the info you need to know about the best cargo roof racks available today.
+Our guide breaks down the info you need to know about the best cargo roof racks available.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.